yanghengqiang/45/Setup.md

 ### Launching from a new server

+Requirements:
-Make sure you have [NodeJS](https://nodejs.org/) installed on your machine.
+- Ensure you have [NodeJS](https://nodejs.org/) installed on your machine.

+Installation:
  - Get a fresh clone of the repository:
    ```
    git clone https://github.com/huytd/agar.io-clone.git